 Cooperation between Huis Marseille and the Van Gogh Museum

 Huis Marseille and the Van Gogh Museum will be participating in a special joint effort for this exhibition.
 Parallel to the exhibition at Huis Marseille, the Van Gogh Museum will present a small group of works by Jeff Cowen in their permanent display, alongside drawings and paintings that Van Gogh produced while in Provence.
+For more information, visit the Van Gogh Museum website.

 Biography

-Jeff Cowen grew up on New York’s Upper West Side and graduated in Oriental Studies from New York University and Waseda University, Tokyo.
+Jeff Cowen grew up on New York’s Upper West Side and graduated in East Asian Studies from New York University and Waseda University, Tokyo.
 In the late 1980s, while earning his living as a New York City taxi driver, he also worked as an assistant to Larry Clark and Ralph Gibson, where he familiarized himself with various darkroom techniques.
 In the 1990s, he studied academic drawing and painting at the Art Students League and the New York Studio School.
 Cowen has particularly been interested in mating the power of painting with the power of photography, whereby the analogue image taken by the camera is never the final product, but marks only the starting point of the artistic reflection of the motif.
 The prints are attacked with various chemical procedures, and often contain post-darkroom finishing techniques of painting and collage.
 In 2001, Cowen moved to Europe.
 In 2021, he was awarded a Pollock-Krasner Grant for Fine Art Still Photography for his Provence Works project.